PelionIoT/mbed-cloud-sdk-python/README.rst

 Contributing
 ------------

-Mbed Cloud SDK for Python is open source and we would like your help; there is a brief guide on how to get started in `CONTRIBUTING.md <https://github.com/ARMmbed/mbed-cloud-sdk-python/tree/master/CONTRIBUTING.md>`__.
+Pelion Device Management SDK for Python is open source and we would like your help; there is a brief guide on how to get started in `CONTRIBUTING.md <https://github.com/ARMmbed/mbed-cloud-sdk-python/tree/master/CONTRIBUTING.md>`__.

 Licence
 -------

-Mbed Cloud SDK for Python is free to use and licensed under the Apache License 2.0.
+Pelion Device Management SDK for Python is free to use and licensed under the Apache License 2.0.
 See `LICENCE <https://github.com/ARMmbed/mbed-cloud-sdk-python/tree/master/LICENCE>`__ for more information.

 Versioning